-Luís do Nascimento Ferreira joined the firm in 2003 and became a partner in 2017.
-He is a member of the European law and competition team.
-Luís has vast experience in EU law and competition, namely on advising and representing national and international clients in the areas of merger control, restrictive practices, market dominance, State Aids and services of general economic interest - both before the Portuguese Competition Authority and the European Commission - as well as the setting up and implementation of compliance programmes for various industries.
-Luís also holds great experience in regulatory energy law, by counselling and representing companies in a number of sanctioning proceedings and regularly advising on sectoral regulatory matters since the reorganisation process of the national energy sector in 2003 and 2004.
+Luís do Nascimento Ferreira joined the firm in 2003 and became a Morais Leitão Partner in 2017.
+He is a member of the firm's European law and competition team.

+His practice focuses on advising and representing national and international clients in the areas of merger control, restrictive practices, market dominance, State Aids and services of general economic interest - both before the Portuguese Competition Authority and the European Commission - as well as the setting up and implementation of compliance programmes for various industries.

+He is deeply experienced in regulatory energy law, representing companies in a number of sanctioning proceedings and regularly advising on sectoral regulatory matters since the reorganisation process of the national energy sector in 2003 and 2004.